kubernetes/enhancements/keps/sig-api-machinery/3488-cel-admission-control/README.md

 below) and then for the apiserver access the data and treats it as match criteria.

-To detect and handle any mismatches between how CRDs declare the `spec.match` schema and what the apiserver expects:
+The main challenge with this alternative is dealing with mismatches between how CRDs declare the `spec.match` schema and what the apiserver expects.
+For this our plan is:

 - When consuming configuration CRDs OR policy configuration resources used for policy configuration:
   - If any unrecognized fields, missing required fields, or incorrectly typed